Solution-Desk/tax-smart-canadian-calculator/README.md

 - Dark-mode state and DOM integration are handled by [`src/hooks/useDarkMode.ts`](src/hooks/useDarkMode.ts).
 - The main experience is composed in [`src/components/TaxSmartCalculator`](src/components/TaxSmartCalculator).

-More product background, roadmap ideas, and principles: see [`ABOUT.md`](ABOUT.md).
+## Community & governance
+- Follow the contribution process outlined in [`CONTRIBUTING.md`](CONTRIBUTING.md).
+- We enforce the [Code of Conduct](CODE_OF_CONDUCT.md) and will moderate issues, PRs, and discussions accordingly.
+- Questions?
+Start a topic in [GitHub Discussions](https://github.com/solutionsrme/canada-tax-smart-calc/discussions) or review [`SUPPORT.md`](SUPPORT.md).
+- Vulnerability to report?
+See [`SECURITY.md`](SECURITY.md) for responsible disclosure guidelines.
+- Release history and planned notes live in [`CHANGELOG.md`](CHANGELOG.md).

 ## For developers
 Want to extend or self-host the calculator?
-Follow these steps.
+Follow these steps:

 ```bash
 npm install